szhorvat/IGraphM/README.md

  - Additional layout algorithms: most work with weighted graphs and can continue the layout optimization starting from a given set of vertex positions.
  - Biconnected components, articulation points, find all minimum vertex cuts.
  - Functions for easy graph property transformations and graph styling.
+ - Functions for converting geometric meshes to graphs.
  - Several other specialized functions not mentioned here ...

 The documentation contains many examples and can be accessed using the `IGDocumentation[]` command.

 ## Installation

-IGraph/M can be installed like any other Mathematica application.
+IGraph/M can be installed like any other Mathematica application distributed as a paclet.

-Download the `.paclet` files from [the GitHub releases page](https://github.com/szhorvat/MaTeX/releases), and [install it using the `PacletInstall` function in Mathematica](http://mathematica.stackexchange.com/q/141887/12).
-For example, assuming that the file `IGraphM-0.3.92.paclet` was downloaded into the directory `~/Downloads`, evaluate
+Download the `.paclet` file from [the GitHub releases page](https://github.com/szhorvat/MaTeX/releases), and [install it using the `PacletInstall` function in Mathematica](http://mathematica.stackexchange.com/q/141887/12).
+For example, assuming that the file `IGraphM-0.3.93.paclet` was downloaded into the directory `~/Downloads`, evaluate

         Needs["PacletManager`"]
-        PacletInstall["~/Downloads/IGraphM-0.3.92.paclet"]
+        PacletInstall["~/Downloads/IGraphM-0.3.93.paclet"]

 IGraph/M requires Mathematica 10.0 or later.
 Binaries are included for Windows 64-bit, OS X 10.9 or later, Linux x86_64 and Raspbian (Linux ARM on Raspberry Pi).
 For other operating systems the package must be compiled from source (see [Development.md](Development.md) for guidance).

 The package can now be loaded with